 The Financial Ombudsman (FOS) can only go back to April 2007, when the law changed to allow these complaints.

-If there hasn’t been a limit increase in the last 6 years, then you will need to show that the older limit increases were unaffordable.
+If there hasn’t been a limit increase in the last 6 years, then you will need to show that the older limits were unaffordable.
 If you have kept bank statement, great.
 Some banks you can get old bank statements from if the account is still open – you need to see what can be downloaded now in the app and contact the bank to see if older statements are available.

 A alternative for old defaulted accounts?